rohityadavnotes/rohityadavnotes/README.md

 ### Senior Mobile Engineer | Android Developer

-I'm a Senior Mobile Engineer with 6+ years of experience building Android applications using Kotlin and modern Android technologies.
+Senior Android Engineer with 6+ years of experience architecting and delivering scalable, production-grade Android applications using legacy Java/XML and modern Kotlin/Jetpack Compose.
+Experienced in designing maintainable architectures, mentoring developers, collaborating with cross-functional teams, and launching high-impact products, including an EdTech platform with 500K+ downloads, 7.85K reviews, and a 4.6-star Google Play rating.

 ### 🧐 About